vitalyrepin/vrepinblog/_posts/2015-07-09-JekyllDeploy.md

 # We are done!

 Now it's possible to publish your web site by launching ```./transfer.sh``` script.
-If your ssh certificate  is [passphrase-protected](https://martin.kleppmann.com/2013/05/24/improving-security-of-ssh-private-keys.html), you are asked you to enter the password.
+If your ssh certificate  is [passphrase-protected](https://martin.kleppmann.com/2013/05/24/improving-security-of-ssh-private-keys.html), you are asked to enter the password.

 It was simple, wasn't it?